ManojAcharya08/Distance-Calculator-using-Arduino-Uno/README.md

-# Distance-Calculator-using-Arduino-Uno
-A simple IoT-based distance calculator using Arduino Uno and HC-SR04 ultrasonic sensor that provides real-time distance measurement with LED and buzzer alerts for objects within a specified range.
+This project is a simple yet effective implementation of a distance calculator using an Arduino Uno, HC-SR04 Ultrasonic Sensor, LED, and Buzzer.
+The device can measure distances within the range of 2 cm to 400 cm and provides both visual (LED) and auditory (buzzer) alerts when an object crosses a specified threshold distance.